 Aside from talking (and crying) to my husband, my mom and dad, and occasionally my best friend and brother … aside from mentioning to others that we had been trying for a while … I kept most of this journey pretty private at the time.
 And it’s something my husband did not understand.
 He had a hard time understanding that I felt like I was failing him, failing my parents (I mean, my dad is an obstetrician!), failing myself.
 I spent years controlling whether or not I wanted to have a baby, but now, at 37, what was going on inside my body was out of my control.
 I wanted so badly to take that back.

-That’s when my dad (whose advice and support were obviously immeasurable throughout) suggested that I ask our doctor if we could do a round of IUI.
+That’s when my dad (I am grateful for both his expertise and emotional support) suggested that I ask our doctor if we could do a round of IUI.
 I already had the oral medication.
 I already had the time (which is a whole other story).
 I already had resigned myself to the fact that we had to do something now.
 So we did, even though the odds weren’t exactly in our favor.
 [Side note: Never trust the odds and always go with your gut.]
 I traveled back and forth to the doctor as often as I could for tests and monitoring, literally opening myself up to what felt like almost daily inspection.
 Our wedding anniversary came and went, with me trying to mask my nausea with a smile.
 And then, one December morning, we were ready.
 Well, my eggs were ready.
 All I needed was one.
 And, honestly, after weeks of prodding and poking, it was painlessly over in minutes.

 Then the dreaded two week wait.